protocol/nft-website/docs/encyclopedia/part-1/types.md

   ![Editions and Standards](../../images/encyclopedia/Token-Standard-nftschool.png)

 - **Open-edition** - An open-edition is a multi-edition where someone creates an uncapped supply of a particular object or work of art.
 The number of editions created will match the number of editions sold.
-Often times, an artist will choose to create an edition that remains open until a fixed point in time or until a certain criteria has been met.
+Oftentimes, an artist will choose to create an edition that remains open until a fixed point in time or until a certain criteria has been met.
 A basic example of this would be a work of art being sold as an open edition for 48 hours.
 Within this set time frame, there is no limit on the number of editions that can be sold.

 - **Limited-edition** - A limited-edition is the more traditional form of an edition.
 This type would be comparable to our earlier example of a photographer or screen printer creating a limited run of 10 signed and numbered prints in the physical world.
 The limit creates scarcity which can have an impact on market dynamics such as pricing and demand.